irfancoder/vue-layout/README.md

 ```

-- If we have lots of pages, we are bound to repeat this same pattern over and over again, which sucks!
+- If we have lots of pages, we are bound to repeat this code pattern over and over again, which sucks!
 By using `vue-layout`, we get rid of this repeating code and let the router handle the layouts for us.

 - Layout nesting is done by listing the layouts in an **[array]** starting from the **outer layer to the inner layer**.
 The page content will be rendered inside the **last layout in the array!**